Pages

 This query will return all Users with Permission to View All Data, either acquired from the Profile or from the Permission Set.

-Compare this to the query below, where it just returns the permission from Profile only.
+Compare this with the query below, where it just returns the permission from Profile only.

 ORDER BY Name